SeedyROM/20181105-Python-Fullstack-Night/1 Python/docs/16 - Data Structures.md

 ## List

 Lists are known as “arrays” in most other languages.
-A list is a simple container for other values.
+A list is a simple *ordered* container for other values.

 Example: